gboulant/todogo/doc/talks/talk01.02.gettingstarted.rst

 The todogo application (``todo`` program) is written with the langage go (https://golang.org).
 You first need to install go and basic development tools (git, make).
-You are supposed here to be sudoers or to be able to make this software programs installed on your hosts:
+You are supposed here to be sudoers or to be able to have this software programs installed on your host:

 .. code:: shell